-Senior Service Managers: Black ethnicities: 50%; White ethnicities: 40%; Mixed ethnicities: 10%;

-Other senior operational roles: White ethnicities:45%; Black ethnicities:25%; Asian ethnicities:15%; Mixed ethnicities 8%; not known 7%.
+- Senior Service Managers: Black ethnicities: 33%; White ethnicities: 47%; Asian ethnicities: 7%, Mixed or Other ethnicities: 13%. - Other senior operational roles: White ethnicities:50%; Black ethnicities:29%; Asian ethnicities:15%; Mixed or Other ethnicities: 6%.

-We recognise we have work to do in relation to under-represented groups throughout the organization, particularly in relation to attracting male candidates to front-line operational posts.
+We recognise we have work to do in relation to under-represented groups throughout the organisation, particularly in relation to attracting male candidates to front-line operational posts.
 During 2021/22, we completed the Race Equality Code of Governance Assessment and are committed to implementing the actions identified including articulating our commitment to being anti-racist and anti-discrimination.
+During 2022/23 we have worked with partners to consult and develop our EDI Strategy and Anti-racism commitment and action plan.